nasa/fprime/docs/INSTALL.md

 pip install fprime-tools
 ```

 > Python is used by many operating systems.
-To prevent problems users are encouraged to run F´ python from within a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
-This is set up when creating a new F´ project.
+To prevent problems you are encouraged to run F´ python from within a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+If these tools are not installed in a virtual environment, you may need to use `sudo` to run the above command.

 ### Creating a New F´ Project